Last updated 14 September 2020

 - state the grounds of the submission and the facts and circumstances relied on in support of the grounds (s 161 Environmental Protection Act).

-If the Department of Environment and Heritage Protection decides to approve the application to an environmental authority for a mine, it must notify the applicant and any submitter and provide a copy of the draft environmental authority (s 181 Environmental Protection Act).
+If the Department of Environment and Science decides to approve the application to an environmental authority for a mine, it must notify the applicant and any submitter and provide a copy of the draft environmental authority (s 181 Environmental Protection Act).

 A submitter may, by written notice (the objection notice) to the department, request that its submission be taken to be an objection to the application.
 The objection notice must: